-2-A Responsible Authorities

-Responsible Authority: Environmental Health Service

-Representative: Mrs Sally Fabbricatore

-Received: 23 April 2018

-I refer to the application for a new Premises Licence for the above premises.

-This representation is based on the Operating Schedule and the submitted plans, drawing number Grosvenor Sq-001 and dated 15 Nov 17.

-The applicant is seeking the following in the Gardens:

-- 1. To allow the Supply of Alcohol both 'on and off' the premises Monday to Thursday 10:00-22:00 hours, Friday and Saturday 10:00-22:30 hours and Sunday 12:00-21:00 hours. - 2.
-To allow the provision of Regulated Entertainment 'indoors and outdoors' of Plays, Films, Live Music, Recorded Music, Performance of Dance and anything similar Monday to Thursday 09:00-22:30 hours, Friday and Saturday 09:00-23:30 hours and Sunday 09:00-21:30 hours. - 3.
-To allow the above provisions from the end of New Year's Eve to the start of New Year's Day and on Sundays prior to bank holidays to operate 09:00-23:00 hours.

-I wish to make the following representation in relation to the above application:

-- 1. The provision of the Supply of Alcohol may cause an increase in Public Nuisance in the area, it may also impact on Public Safety. - 2.
-The provision of Regulated Entertainment may cause an increase in Public Nuisance in the area. - 3.
-The non-standard timings may cause an increase in Public Nuisance in the area.

-The applicant has proposed conditions within the operating schedule which are being considered.
-Further conditions may be proposed by Environmental Health in order to help prevent Public Nuisance and protect Public Safety.

-The granting of the new Premises Licence as presented would have the likely effect of causing an increase in Public Nuisance in the area and may impact on Public Safety.

-Should you wish to discuss the matter further please do not hesitate to contact me.

-A list of proposed conditions were received from Environmental Health on 31 May 2018.
-These conditions can be found in Appendix 3 of the report.
+2-A Responsit ble Authorities Responsible Authority: Environmental Health Service Representative: Mrs Sally Fabbricatore Received: 23 April 2018 I refer to the applic ation for a new Premises Licence for the above premises. n is based on the Operating Schedule and the submitted plans rosvenor Sq-001 and dated 15 Nov 17.
+The applicant is se eking the following in the Gardens: Thursday 1 e Supply of Alcohol both 'on and off' the premises Monday to 0:00-22:00 hours, Friday and Saturday 10:00-22:30 hours and 00-21:00 hours.
+Plays, Films similar Mon e provision of Regulated Entertainment 'indoors and outdoors' o , Live Music, Recorded Music, Performance of Dance and anything day to Thursday 09:00-22:30 hours, Friday and Saturday 09:00 and Sunday 09:00-21:30 hours. e above provisions from the end of New Year's Eve to the start o Day and on Sundays prior to bank holidays to operate 09:00-23:00 I wish to make the following representation in relation to the above application: n of the Supply of Alcohol may cause an increase in Public Nuisance it may also impact on Public Safety.
+2. The provision Nuisance in on of Regulated Entertainment may cause an increase in Public the area.
+3. The non-sta ndard timings may cause an increase in Public Nuisance in the area considered.
+Furthe proposed conditions within the operating schedule which are being er conditions may be proposed by Environmental Health in order to whisance and protect Public Safety. new Premises Licence as presented would have the likely effect o e in Public Nuisance in the area and may impact on Public Safety.
+Should you wish to discuss the matter further please do not hesitate to contact me. l conditions were received from Environmental Health on 31 conditions can be found in Appendix 3 of the report.